mithrangowda07/kcet-helper/README.md

 ## User Roles

 ### Counselling Students
-- Register with KCET rank
+- Register with KCET rank and category selection
 - Get rank-based recommendations
-- Save counseling choices
+- Save counseling choices in a table format with cutoff information
+- Reorder choices via drag-and-drop with save functionality
 - Search colleges and branches
 - Request meetings with studying students
-- View cutoff trends and reviews
+- View cutoff trends and reviews (defaults to their category)

 ### Studying Students
 - Register with college and branch information
-- Submit detailed reviews for their branch
+- Submit or edit detailed reviews for their branch (one review per branch)
 - Accept/reject meeting requests
 - View scheduled meetings with Google Meet links
+- Update profile including category selection

 ## Features

 1. **Rank-Based Recommendations**: Personalized suggestions based on KCET rank and historical cutoffs
-2. **Cutoff Trends Visualization**: Interactive charts showing cutoff trends over years and rounds
+2. **Cutoff Trends Visualization**: Interactive charts showing cutoff trends over years and rounds (defaults to user's category if logged in)
-3. **Review System**: Comprehensive rating system across 10 categories
+3. **Review System**: Comprehensive rating system across 10 categories (one review per branch per user)
 4. **Meeting Integration**: Automatic Google Calendar event creation with Google Meet links
-5. **Choice Management**: Save and organize preferred college-branch combinations
+5. **Choice Management**: Save and organize preferred college-branch combinations with drag-and-drop reordering
 6. **Search Functionality**: Search by college name, code, branch, or location
+7. **Category Selection**: Users can select their category during registration from available categories
+8. **Personal List Table**: Counselling students can view their choices in a table format with cutoff information
+9. **Review Editing**: Studying students can edit their existing reviews instead of creating duplicates

 ## Deployment